c-jaenicke/i3-setup/README.md

 On some setups Konsole renders huge whitespaces between words.
 This is a font issue.
 To fix this you have to create a new profile in the Konsole settings and set the font to a monospace font!
 Save the profile and set is as the default.

+### Scaling on High Resolutions

+Add or edit the line `Xft.dpi: 192` to the `home/.Xresources` file.
+Exit the session and log in again.

 ## Generate Tree View

 ```shell